Motorcycle Accident Statistics: What You Need To Know

 - Turning left: In approximately 4% of the crashes involving motorcyclists in Michigan in 2019, the motorcyclist was “turning left” just before the crash.

-Motorcyclists, which includes both riders and passengers, accounted for 14% of all traffic fatalities nationwide in 2017.
+Nationwide, fatal motorcycle accidents, which includes both riders and passengers, accounted for 14% of all traffic fatalities in 2017.
 In Michigan, motorcyclists were involved in 8.3% of all fatal traffic crashes in Michigan in 2019.

 Where do crashes with motorcyclists occur most often?